twolfson/commander-completion/README.md

 ## Documentation
 `commander-completion` exposes [`commander.js`][] as its `module.exports`.
 In addition to this, we expose a few more methods.

+Currently, you are required to specify the `name` property of your `program`.

 [`commander.js`]: http://visionmedia.github.io/commander.js/

 ### `program.mixinCompletable(obj)`